dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## Known Issues

-I have fixed all the issues I met.
+You should open the preview in the browser if click the external link in the preview.
+The reason why it can't open it inside the preview is the limitation of Webview.

+> may be I can't try open it in the browser.

 If you find any issues, please report them to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

 ## Release Notes